pjaskulski/nbpapi/README.md

     Parameters:

-        dFlag - date in the format: 'YYYY-MM-DD' (ISO 8601 standard), or a range of dates in the format: 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today) or 'current' - current table / rate (last published)
+        date - date in the format: 'YYYY-MM-DD' (ISO 8601 standard), or a range of dates in the format: 'YYYY-MM-DD:YYYY-MM-DD' or 'today' (rate for today) or 'current' - current table / rate (last published)

-        cFlag - ISO 4217 currency code, depending on the type of the table available currencies may vary
+        code - ISO 4217 currency code, depending on the type of the table available currencies may vary

-func (c *NBPCurrency) CurrencyLast(cFlag string, lFlag int) error
+func (c *NBPCurrency) CurrencyLast(code string, last int) error
     CurrencyLast - function downloads and writes data to exchange (exchangeC) slice, raw data (json) still available in result field